Sign In

 Areas

-NHS-3 will need to deliver on three strategic dimensions to address Qatar’s current health sector challenges across population health, service delivery and system efficiency.
-To realise its aspirations, NHS-3 will deliver defining system shifts across these three priority areas over the next 7 years.
+National Health Strategy 2024-2030 will need to deliver on three strategic dimensions to address Qatar’s current health sector challenges across population health, service delivery and system efficiency.
+To realise its aspirations, National Health Strategy 2024-2030 will deliver defining system shifts across these three priority areas over the next 7 years.

 Delivering Across the 3 Priority Areas

-Within the three NHS-3 priority areas a set of 15 system-level challenges were identified.
+Within the three National Health Strategy 2024-2030 priority areas a set of 15 system-level challenges were identified.
 These will be addressed by the delivery of 15 strategic outcomes, supported by a comprehensive set of initiatives, that will support the required shifts and help realize the future state, over the next 7 years.

 Qatar Health System: Realizing the Future State